mark-hobbs/mark-hobbs.github.io/_posts/2025-02-20-model-calibration.md

 ## Model

-The goal is to design a `Model` class that serves as a seamless interface between any numerical model and optimisation or sampling method.
-When the `Model` is computationally expensive we must employ a surrogate model.
-The `SurrogateModel` class must also maintain the same seamless/common interface.
+The `Model` class serves as a seamless interface between the numerical model and optimisation or sampling method.
+When the `Model` is computationally expensive we must employ a surrogate model and the `SurrogateModel` class must also maintain the same seamless/common interface.

 Pass an instance of a `Model` or `SurrogateModel` with a `__call__` method that computes a performance metric, such as the mean squared error (MSE), for the given input parameters.